huggingface/blog/finetune-florence2.md

 # Fine-tuning Florence-2 - Microsoft's Cutting-edge Vision Language Models

-Florence 2, released by Microsoft in June 2024, is a foundation vision-language model.
+Florence-2, released by Microsoft in June 2024, is a foundation vision-language model.
 This model is very attractive because of its small size (0.2B and 0.7B) and strong performance on a variety of computer vision and vision-language tasks.

 Florence supports many tasks out of the box: captioning, object detection, OCR, and more.
 However, your task or domain might not be supported, or you may want to better control the model's output for your task.
 That's when you will need to fine-tune.